-- Extent to which the proposed technology or process is innovative and has the potential to advance the state of the art; - Degree to which the current state of the technology and the proposed advancement are clearly described; - Extent to which the application specifically and convincingly demonstrates how the applicant will move the state of the art to the proposed advancement; and - Sufficiency of technical detail in the application to assess whether the proposed work is scientifically meritorious and revolutionary, including relevant data, calculations, and discussion of prior work in the literature with analysis that supports the viability of the proposed work.
+- Extent to which the proposed technology or process is innovative and has the potential to advance the state of the art; - Degree to which the current state of the technology and the proposed advancement are clearly described; - Extent to which the application specifically and convincingly demonstrates how the applicant will move the state of the art to the proposed advancement; - Sufficiency of technical detail in the application to assess whether the proposed work is scientifically meritorious and revolutionary, including relevant data, calculations, and discussion of prior work in the literature with analysis that supports the viability of the proposed work; - Extent to which the proposed solution is capable of incorporating existing infrastructure. - Extent to which the proposed solution will meet the LCOE target given in Table 1 by year 2020; - Extent to which the proposed solution will meet the interconnection cost and time requirements given in Table 1 by year 2020; - Extent of widespread applicability of the proposed solution with minimal or no changes especially in the residential sector; and - Extent of transformational innovation proposed as part of the SHINES solution as opposed to incremental advances in existing products or solutions.